flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ## A quick introduction

-The Game Boy can be imagined as a portable version of the NES with limited power, but you'll see that it included very interesting new functionality.
+The Game Boy series can be imagined as a portable version of the NES with limited power, but you'll see that it included very interesting new functionality.

 ### The rainbow analysis